Clemson University fraternities and sororities: Order of Omega

 Order of Omega is a Greek honors society consisting of the top 3% of the Greek community.
-Order of Omega sponsors activities such as, Clemson Cup Speech Competition, Holiday Wishes Toy Drive and the Annual Fraternity and Sorority Life Awards Banquet.
+Order of Omega sponsors activities such as the Clemson Cup Speech Competition, Holiday Wishes Toy Drive and the Annual Fraternity and Sorority Life Awards Banquet.

 Housing

 Clemson University currently does not offer sorority and fraternity houses on campus but does set apart certain residence halls for Greeks.
 Several fraternities and sororities live on the Quad, a residential area located near the football stadium.
 The other sororities live in the Barnett and Smith residence halls in an area commonly referred to as "the horseshoe."

-Members of Greek organizations who do not live on the hall have card access to the residence halls in which their brothers or sisters are housed.
-Some groups of brothers in fraternities rent out large (3000 sqft - 6500 sqft) houses in the North Clemson neighborhood adjacent to campus as a pseudo-chapter house and utilize them for social purposes.
+Members of Greek organizations who do not live in the hall have card access to the residence halls in which their brothers or sisters are housed.
+Some fraternities lease large (3000 sqft - 6500 sqft) houses in the North Clemson neighborhood adjacent to campus as a pseudo-chapter house and utilize them for social purposes.